Want to feel completely confident in your ecommerce bookkeeping?

 Modified cash accounting

-What accounting methods should sellers use?
+What accounting method should ecommerce sellers use?

 As an ecommerce seller, using accrual or modified cash accounting is recommended, which provides a more accurate picture of your cash flow and enables better financial forecasting.
-Most accounting software, including A2X, organizes your books using accrual accounting by default, making it easier to prepare for your business’s financial ups and downs.

 Additionally, once a business is doing more than $25 million in annual revenue, it is required by the IRS to use the accrual method.
+Many lenders and investors will also require financials to be prepared on an accrual basis.

-Essential financial metrics for accounting for ecommerce
+Essential financial metrics for ecommerce accounting

 To make informed decisions about your ecommerce business, you need to understand and track various financial metrics.